ericwbailey/dotfiles/README.md

 ### NPM
-1. [ ] Check to see if homebrew installed
+1. [ ] Check to see if Homebrew is installed
 - [ ] `npm install -g
 axe-core
 bower